raghavgai/mybokeh/sphinx/source/docs/user_guide/server.rst

 Be careful that the file permissions of the Bokeh resources are accessible to whatever user account is running the Nginx server process.
 Alternatively, you can copy the resources to a global static directory during your deployment process.
+See :ref:`userguide_server_deployment_automation` for a demonstration of this.

 Apache
 ''''''